 Just like any craft or task, having the right tools for the job can make writing your own story much easier.
-There are myriad writing online resources and websites out there to help with every aspect of story writing, from plot development to editing.
+There are myriad writing online resources and websites out there to help with every aspect of story writing, from story title ideas and plot development to editing.
 We’ve picked a few of our favorite websites to help you get started, improve your writing, develop your characters, and learn how to edit your work.
 Ultimately, we want to help you become a more confident and productive writer.

 Nothing strikes fear into the heart of an aspiring author more than the blank page.
 The endlessly flashing cursor.
 Even when your head is full to the brim with plot twists and characters, getting it all down on paper in a coherent form is another thing altogether.
 Luckily, this is a common first hurdle for lots of writers, so hundreds of tools and apps have sprung up, dedicated to helping you gather your thoughts and start writing.